doggybootsy/hidden-disc-docs/README.md

 ## Discord's API Frontend: A Custom Webpack Implementation
 Discord, like many platforms, has their own, pre-written API wrap.
 It's only accessable through the application itself, sorry Python devs.

+If this section has peaked your interest, you're in luck!
+I have a "library" (used in loose terms; it's just something you paste in the inspect element console, but still) that automates a lot of this stuff, and has support for its own special stuff.
+Check that out [here](https://github.com/13-05/discord.js-pure)!

 ### The Webpack Object
 See the `window.webpackChunkdiscord_app` object [here](https://raw.githubusercontent.com/Discord-Datamining/Discord-Datamining/master/current.js).
 (CREDIT to the [Discord Datamining](https://github.com/Discord-Datamining/Discord-Datamining) team!)